 The WWS is dedicated to supporting the important role of music in the community and in education.
 Our YouTube channel presents almost 60 live performances and features.

 The Wellington Winds released a DVD in 2012.
 Appassionato: The Wellington Winds Story.
 The DVD includes performances of many works for symphonic wind ensemble, many of them Canadian, interviews with their composers, Winds members and audience, and sections in rehearsal.
 The Appassionato recordings form the core of our new YouTube Channel, which includes additional content from the project, as well as recordings from the Wellington Wind Symphony’s archive.

 The Wellington Wind Symphony has released a number of CDs, including a studio-recording of works by local composers, An Artist’s Neighbourhood.
 Please have a look at our Recordings page for information about these and other recordings.

-In addition to their annual series of the best in band music, they have performed with the Grand Philharmonic Choir, at MusicFest Canada in Toronto, at the Guelph Spring Festival, as co-host of the Music Is For Life Symposium, in workshops for students, and for the Canadian Music Educators’ Conference.
+The WWS has a long history of excellence, having performed with the Grand Philharmonic Choir, at MusicFest Canada in Toronto, at the Guelph Spring Festival, as co-host of the Music Is For Life Symposium, in workshops for students, and for the Canadian Music Educators’ Conference.